Turning the tables on parent-teacher conferences

 Turning the tables on parent-teacher conferences is a must-win challenge for public schools if they expect to remain relevant in these times of unprecedented changes in our communities.
 Demanding a sense of urgency in implementing the fleeting opportunity is the duty of all who also demand real progress in student achievement.

-7 thoughts on “Turning the tables on parent-teacher conferences”
+7 responses to “Turning the tables on parent-teacher conferences”

 This is a pretty cool idea.
 It would really help parents feel more involved at the secondary level, something that I think is sorely needed.
 It’s been eye-opening to me, as a parent of a two daughters and a former high school history/geography teacher, how much things change between the elementary grades and the middle and high school grades — there were so many opportunities to come in and help out if my schedule allowed (which it often didn’t) and to interact with the teachers when my girls were in grade school, but this was completely cutoff by the time they entered 7th grade.
 Opening up the doors at the start of the year, inviting us parents to be part of the conversation about our kids’ education from the get-go would be refreshing and would help parents feel like they have a role to play.